warner-d-m/warner-d-m.github.io/README.md

 ## Master's dissertation

-My Master's project consisted of develop
+My main Master's project consisted of theorising and testing my own cognitive model - The Determinant Interface Model for Music Cognition.

 Talk about why you’d like to move into a career as a web developer;